dnaka91/obws/README.md

 obws = { git = "https://github.com/dnaka91/obws.git", branch = "v5-api" }
 ```

-In addition, you will need to use the lastest [tokio](https://tokio.rs) runtime to use this library
+In addition, you will need to use the latest [tokio](https://tokio.rs) runtime to use this library
 as it makes heavy use of async/await and is bound to this runtime.

 [cargo-edit]: https://github.com/killercup/cargo-edit